What is the average pension pot (UK)?

 And, you get to decide where your money is invested, for instance, you could pick a pension plan that only invests in socially responsible investments (e.g. no fossil fuels) – we're big fans of these here at Nuts About Money.

 If you’re not sure where to find the best personal pensions, we’re here for you.
-We’ve reviewed the best pension providers in the UK, and here are the top ones:
+We’ve reviewed the best pension providers, and here are the top ones:

 The best personal pensions